 I hear all too often that a foundation choice seemed ideal when it was in the bottle, but once applied to your skin, it was not as good of a match as you hoped.
 As a Makeup Artist, I apply foundation on many skin tones for a living, and there is no greater satisfaction than matching the exact foundation colour with the most skin-like finish on talent sitting in my makeup chair.

-Here are a few tips to take into consideration before purchasing a foundation, to avoid buying that “almost perfect” colour:
+Here are a few tips to take into consideration before purchasing a foundation or tinted moisturizer, to avoid buying that “almost perfect” colour:

 Your skin’s undertones are an essential factor in matching your foundation correctly and will narrow down your choices substantially, so swatching will become easier.
 When scanning through various brands and their colour options, you will find that there are typically three different undertones to choose from: warm, cool and neutral.

-- Warm undertone’s colours are orange, yellow, coral, gold, or peach.
+- Warm undertone’s colours are olive, orange, yellow, coral, gold, or peach.

-- Cool undertone’s colours are pink, bisque, blue, purple.
+- Cool undertone’s colours are pink, red, blue, purple.

 - Neutral undertones are a combination of both warm and cool tones.

-I realize, even with this information, figuring this out can still be a daunting process so if you’re still unsure, here are some more tips to help:
+Figuring this out can still be a daunting process so if you’re still unsure in which direction to go, here are some more topics to help:

-- Believe it or not, your veins on your inner wrist can give you some insight into this department.
-Blue veins indicate cooler skin tones; Green veins indicate warmth and bluish/green veins mean you have neutral tones.
+Believe it or not, your veins on your inner wrist can give you some insight into this department.

 If you are still undecided, then purchase a neutral shade closest to your skin tone.
 A shade that is not too warm (yellow) and not too cool (pink).